Create Gemini Omni-style drafts from text prompts, product photos, reference videos, and audio cues with supported AI models in one browser workspace.

 Check estimated credit cost before generation so exploration stays tied to budget.

-Bring in the idea, choose the right starting point, then review enough motion to decide the next production move.
+Start with text, images, clips, or audio cues, then review enough motion to decide the next production move.

 Keep, revise, or discard the clip before spending time on a full edit, shoot, or ad build.